lmddc-lu/360.skilltech.tools/docs/installation.md

 This app needs an OIDC server to authenticate users.
 To configure the identity provider, copy the file /src/config.sample.php to /src/config.php with appropriate values.

+If you don't have yet an identity provider, you may enable the dev mode that allows you to log in without a password, creating a new account if needed.
+Put the DEV variable to true in /src/config.php then browse to the page /dev/login.php.
+Obviously, you must never activate this feature in production.

 ### Install PHP dependencies

 We use Composer to manage PHP dependencies.
 If you don't have it installed on your computer you can install it in a container.
-To do so, ppen a bash shell in the PHP dev container (it must be running):
+To do so, open a bash shell in the PHP dev container (it must be running):

     docker exec -ti 360skilltechtools-php-dev-1 bash